mirham/KillSwitch/README.md

 ## Features
 - Easy to use
 - Adjustable and flexible
+- Customizable menu bar items and used APIs
 - Operates continuously, even after computer restarts
 - Periodic public IP checks at desired intervals
 - Automatically or manually close applications